Lajbert/MonolithEngine/README.md

 # What is this exactly?
 This is a simple 2D game engine that can handle basic tasks that most 2D games need.
 Is it as comprehensive as other major engines out there?
 Definitely not.
 Is it small, fast, lightweight, free and easy to understand?
 Yes!
-* 2D Animations with state machine with automatic spritehseet loader and texture caching
+* 2D Animations with state machine with automatic spritehseet importer and texture caching
 * TileGroups: automatically merges different textures (like static envionmental textures, background, etc)  into 1 texture in the memory
 * Layers (for parallax scrolling, background, foreground, etc)
 * [LDtk](https://ldtk.io/) map editor support ([Tiled](https://www.mapeditor.org/) support is also planned for future)